sanity-io/sanity/README.md

 Contributions are always welcome, no matter how large or small.
 Before contributing, please read our [code of conduct](https://github.com/sanity-io/sanity/blob/master/CODE_OF_CONDUCT.md).

-Make sure you have *Node.js* version 4 or newer and *npm* version 5 or newer.
+Make sure you have *Node.js version 4 or newer* and *npm version 5 or newer*.

 ## Installing